sinaru/cv-builder/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+### Create or Update a template

+To a new template, create a folder with template name at `lib/templates`.
+Additionally add the template name to `Kamisaku::TemplateHelpers::TEMPLATES` list.

+Inside this folder, create `template.html.erb`.

+The template will be exposed to a Ruby hash variable called `data`.
+This data represent the data in the YAML file as a hash.
+So you can use the Ruby hash methods to access and render the values.

+In addition, the template helper methods defined at `lib/kamisaku/template_helpers.rb` will also be available to use directly.

+To test and build the template, you can run `scripts/rebuild_examples.rb -t <name of new template>`.
+This will create the PDF using the `lib/schema/example.yml` and place it in `examples/` folder.

+### Releasing a new gem version

 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing